Ir al menú de navegación principal Ir al contenido principal Ir al pie de página del sitio

 2025-07-10

-El acceso abierto (AA) se ha consolidado como un pilar fundamental para la democratización del conocimiento científico.
-Este artículo presenta una investigación cuantitativa sobre el estado del acceso abierto y su impacto en la producción científica en los países de la región andina (Bolivia, Colombia, Ecuador, Perú y Venezuela).
-Se analiza la evolución de la producción científica en bases de datos como Scopus, el crecimiento de las publicaciones en acceso abierto, la infraestructura de repositorios y revistas, y las políticas públicas implementadas.
-Los resultados revelan un crecimiento heterogéneo en la producción científica, con Colombia y Ecuador mostrando un dinamismo notable.
-Si bien el porcentaje de publicaciones en acceso abierto es elevado en la región, persisten brechas significativas en infraestructura, inversión en I+D y colaboración internacional.
-Se concluye que, a pesar de los avances, se requieren mayores esfuerzos coordinados para consolidar el acceso abierto como un verdadero motor de equidad y democratización del conocimiento en la región andina.
+Introducción: El acceso abierto (AA) se ha consolidado como un elemento clave para la democratización del conocimiento científico en la región andina.
+Objetivo: Analizar el estado del acceso abierto y su impacto en la producción científica en Bolivia, Colombia, Ecuador, Perú y Venezuela.
+Metodología: Se desarrolló un estudio cuantitativo centrado en la evolución de la producción científica en bases de datos como Scopus, el crecimiento de publicaciones en AA, la infraestructura de repositorios y revistas, y las políticas públicas implementadas.
+Resultados: Se observó un crecimiento heterogéneo en la producción científica, destacando el dinamismo de Colombia y Ecuador.
+Aunque el porcentaje de publicaciones en AA es elevado, persisten brechas significativas en infraestructura, inversión en I+D y colaboración internacional.
+Conclusión: A pesar de los avances, se requieren esfuerzos coordinados para consolidar el acceso abierto como un motor efectivo de equidad y democratización del conocimiento en la región andina, fortaleciendo la infraestructura, la inversión y la cooperación internacional.

 Sección: